deckarep/blade/README.md

 NOTE: Bladerunner is an unstable alpha API -- constructive feedback welcome.

 Bladerunner is an SSH based remote command runner tool that attempts to capture best-practices when managing remote infrastructure inside TOML files.
 These TOML files are meant to be under source control and shared with team-mates.
-A Bladerunner .toml file holds the declarative instructions for running one or more remote commands on one or more servers.
+A Bladerunner `.blade.toml` file holds the declarative instructions for running one or more remote commands on one or more servers.

 This gives you the power of running well-defined commands on fleets of servers in a simple, expressive and easy to use CLI interface.
+Add some `.blade.toml` recipe commands to your `recipe/` folder in a hierarchy that makes sense to you and Bladerunner will build a slick CLI dynamically for you based on this folder structure.
+Then you're ready to start using the tool.

 ### Demo
 [![asciicast](https://asciinema.org/a/LrTB1qOLYyRCVw7S4yEHnl950.png)](https://asciinema.org/a/LrTB1qOLYyRCVw7S4yEHnl950)